jadecobra/python_tdd_exercises/source/index.rst

 ----

-My name is Jacob Itegboje and this is a collection of `Test Driven Development`_ exercises that have helped me use Python_ for more than a decade.
-I have tried different methods of learning from books, courses, videos and exercises to working on personal projects and I find that the most effective way to learn is to build something.
+Welcome to `Pumping Python`_, My name is Jacob Itegboje and these are `Test Driven Development`_ exercises that helped me use the Python_ programming language for more than a decade.
+I have tried different ways of learning from books, courses, videos and exercises to working on personal projects and I find that the most effective way to learn is to build something.
 Of all the things I tried, the thing that helped me build and learn most effectively was `Test Driven Development`_

 This is a way to write software with a focus on tests.
 I write tests for ideas to reach a goal or meet a requirement, and the results tell me if I am closer to the goal or not.
 I repeat the process until I get to the goal.
+It feels like the scientific method to me.

 I also find that sometimes when I am working on a project and have an idea, I remember I have a test for that idea in another project and can go back to run it or write a new test.